 How To Determine The Perfect Spot For Your Above Ground Pool

 An above ground pool needs a level area in your yard that is not prone to shifting.
 I generally recommend digging out the area and placing sand or concrete for extra stabilization.
-For more on what to put under an above ground pool, check out this article.
+Check out this article for more information on what to put under an above-ground pool.

 Here are a few things to look for when choosing an area of your yard to place an above ground pool.